joelmeckert/pfsense-snort-rbl/README.md

 - Interface => IP Rep => Add the blacklist files

 ## Notes
-- It is not recommended to run the update process frequently, daily is best, as many list providers are hammered by frequent updates.
-Usually daily will suffice, I had been using FireHOL
+- It is not recommended to run the update process frequently, daily is best
+- Many list providers are hammered by frequent updates, daily should suffice, this was designed using FireHOL 1,2,3